Blog

 Partnership Turns Reactive Culture to a Proactive Culture

-Following the blueprint of its five-stage Reliability Triangle, with the ultimate goal to achieve operational excellence and a target of 100% machine reliability, Worthington Industries first established and executed a planned maintenance strategy.
+Following the blueprint of its five-stage Reliability Triangle, with the ultimate goal to achieve operational excellence and a target of 100% machine reliability, Worthington Steel first established and executed a planned maintenance strategy.
 This important base step offered the benefits of increased productivity of tradespeople, less maintenance rework, fewer spare parts holdings, improved safety and increased profitability.

-“It’s the opposite of a reactive maintenance strategy,” said Jeremie Lieb, Maintenance Agile Team Lead for Worthington Industries’ steel processing division.
+“It’s the opposite of a reactive maintenance strategy,” said Jeremie Lieb, Maintenance Agile Team Lead for Worthington Steel steel processing division.
 “Once the planned maintenance strategy was operating, we saw improvements — but the next step, proactive maintenance, based on predictive maintenance and condition-based monitoring, would be where significant gains would be realized.”

 Choosing The Right Partner